ywyue/RoomFormer/README.md

 ### Data

+We directly provide the processed data in the required format below.
+For details on data preprocessing, please refer to [data_preprocess](data_preprocess).

 #### Structured3D

 We convert multi-view RGB-D panoramas to point clouds, and project the point clouds along the vertical axis into density images.
 Please download [our processed Structured3D dataset](https://polybox.ethz.ch/index.php/s/oVx6lWb51lP1PmJ) in COCO format and organize them as following: